open-telemetry/oteps/text/trace/0107-sampling-priority.md

 1. Add `SamplingResult.Tracestate` field: sampler should be able to assign a new tracestate for to-be-created span
-2. Add convention for `sampling.priority` attribute on span
+2. Add convention for `sampling.priority` attribute on span (TBC).
+Check out [open questions](open-questions) regarding attribute vs special field.
 3. Add `ExternalPrioritySampler` implementation of `Sampler`

 ### Trade-offs and mitigations